Time: 5 hr one way

 About half an hour after leaving Wharfedale Hut, the track opens out and follows a 4WD track over grazed flats coming out at Lees Valley Road.

 This track crosses the Townshend River twice and may be impassable if river levels are high.
-There is a flood route between Shifton and Storm Streams that may be used in emergencies – it is not well marked but avoids the need to cross the Townshend River.
-It is not suitable for mountain bikes.
+However, there is a flood route between Shifton and Storm Streams that may be used in emergencies – it is not well marked but avoids the need to cross the Townshend River.
+The flood route is not suitable for mountain bikes – foot traffic only.

 From Oxford, follow Ashely Gorge Road for 6 km.
 Turn into Lees Valley Road and follow this for 20 km to the DOC sign.